artemeon/mantis2github/README.md

 ## CLI Commands

-    mantis2github  creates a github issue from a mantis issue github-read    read details of a mantis issue mantis-read    read details of a mantis issue
+    mantis2github  creates a github issue from a mantis issue github-read    read details of a github issue mantis-read    read details of a mantis issue